 Causes of structural unemployment

 People are unemployed because they don’t have the skills that businesses demand.
-Problems may stem from fundamental changes in the economy, caused by factors such as technology, competition, or government policies.
+Problems may stem from fundamental changes in the economy caused by factors such as technology, competition, or government policies.

-Recently, technological changes also have the potential to increase structural unemployment in the future.
+So, the solution to tackling structural unemployment is to retrain workers.Recently, technological changes have the potential to increase structural unemployment in the future.
 Those without expertise in technology will be marginalized.
-Even those who have skills can also be unemployed due to high job redundancy.
+Due to high job redundancy, even those who have skills can also be unemployed.

 Causes of frictional unemployment